davenquinn/xenoliths/paper/text/chapters/02-crystal-knob-introduction.md

 statement -->
 Sample CK-7 shows abundant exsolution lamellae and graphic recrystallization of orthopyroxene and clinopyroxene.

-Major-element compositions were
-analyzed for each polished thin section on a five-spectrometer JEOL JXA-8200 electron-probe microanalyzer at the California Institute of Technology.
-Abundances were counted in wavelength-dispersive mode using a probe current of 15 kV.
-The instrument was calibrated using natural and synthetic standards; matrix corrections were made using the CITZAF [@Armstrong1988] algorithm.
-1714 measurements were performed across the six peridotite samples, concentrated in 3-4 locations of interest per sample.
-403 measurements of basaltic host and entrained dunites were also taken.

-Areas with orthopyroxene and clinopyroxene in contact were emphasized to aid in thermometry.
-Minerals were classified from the analytical data using a nearest-neighbor fitting algorithm between pure endmember phases.
-Poor-quality measurements with low totals were automatically flagged using a scheme based on that of @Taylor1998, and mixed phases along grain boundaries were manually discarded.

 Whole-rock major-element abundances are reconstructed from averaged mineral composition and estimated modes.